A Short Season (Case Study)

 It is important to know how a business is affected by any seasonal change and to plan accordingly.
 Researching the industry and observing it trends is one way to understand how a business might be affected.
 Depending on previous experience in the industry and directly observing trends will help to deal with these changes.

 Q2.
-What other advise can you offer owners of seasonal businesses about coping with the effects of their companies?
+What other advice can you offer owners of seasonal businesses about coping with the effects of their companies?

-These two advises are for developing and sustaining a successful seasonal business.
+These two advice are for developing and sustaining a successful seasonal business.

 1- Customer promotions need to be active.